Via Egnatia: Post-Roman usage

 During the first European conquests of Ottoman Turks sol kol (lit. left arm) was following the Via Egnatia.

-Today's modern highway, Egnatia Odos, runs in parallel to the Via Egnatia between Thessaloniki and the Turkish border on the Evros river.
+Today there is a modern highway in Greece that is called Egnatia Odos.
+It runs in parallel to the Via Egnatia between Thessaloniki and the Turkish border on the Evros river, while its western, Thessaloniki-Igoumenitsa stretch runs far south of the Via Egnatia.
 Its name means "Via Egnatia" in Greek, alluding to its ancient counterpart.

 The Via Egnatia is known as Calea Mare ("The Big Road") by the Aromanians in their native Aromanian language.